 The National Bank says 97% of depositors of VTB Ukraine – or 59,108 people — will receive their deposits in full, since their size is below the $7,142 insurance limit of the Guarantee Fund of Individuals’ Deposits.
 However, this covers only one quarter of the $131 million on deposit at the bank.

 Capital investment was up by 20% through September yoy, matching the 21% growth recorded for the same period last year.
 These are real growth increases, adjusted for inflation, according to the State Statistics Service.
 Capex highlights for January-September 2018: industrial investment up 25%; transportation – largely rail – up 43%; and extraction – oil, gas and iron mining – up 51%.
 Of investment, 73% was self-financed by companies, with bank loans accounting for only 7%.
-Dragon Capital writes: “Imposition of a 30-day martial law in selected regions following an escalation of tensions with Russia in the Sea of Azov, may hit business confidence and cause investment activity to slow.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+Dragon Capital writes: “Imposition of a 30-day martial law in selected regions following an escalation of tensions with Russia in the Sea of Azov, may hit business confidence and cause investment activity to slow.”

 In the latest investment to add value to Ukraine’s agricultural commodities, the first stage of a EUR 25 million plant for producing frozen bakery products has opened in Novi Petrivtsi, just north of Kyiv.
 Half of output will be for export, Yuriy Tryndiuk, founder of the company, Khlibni Investytsii Holding, tells Interfax-Ukraine.
 With the new lines, the bakery plans to triple its production to 90 tons a day of ciabatta, French baguettes and other artisan breads.